 Now, individual defining characteristics.
 Everything has existence established by individual defining characteristics that make it a thing in general.
 A shared manner of existing.
 So, it agrees with Sautrantika on this point.
 Within the context of the mental hologram, everything, including categories, is coated in plastic as a thing.
 And when we talk about things that we see and perceive in sense cognition, these sort of things do have the individual defining characteristics that make it a specific thing.
 You have to be very careful here, it’s very subtle.
 Things in general do have the individual defining characteristics that make it one category or another or one thing or another.

-But we have to get into another point which is called an implied object (zhen-yul).
-So, the implied object in Sautrantika of my mental hologram when I’m thinking – conceptually – of my dog, the implied object of that is my actual, external dog, objectively existing.
+But we have to get into another point which is called a conceptually implied object (zhen-yul).
+So, the conceptually implied object in Sautrantika of my mental hologram when I’m thinking – conceptually – of my dog, the implied object of that is my actual, external dog, objectively existing.
 This is a difficult term – zhen of zhenyul means “to cling,” like in Sakya you have the parting from the four clingings.
-So it is, in a sense, an object that our conceptual hologram would cling after, would want to cling to, so it clings to – and I think “implied” is a clearer term here.
+So it is, in a sense, an object that our conceptual hologram would cling after, would want to cling to, so it clings to – and I think “conceptually implied” is a clearer term here.
 It implies an external object, an actual thing.

 The Chittamatra Assertion of the Subtle Voidness of All Phenomena

-So, what the subtle voidness of phenomena is all about in Chittamatra is: when we have a mental hologram in a conceptual thought, then that form which appears in the conceptual thought, its individual defining characteristics are devoid of being a basis for an implied object; it’s not a basis for an implied object.
+So, what the subtle voidness of phenomena is all about in Chittamatra is: when we have a mental hologram in a conceptual thought, then that form which appears in the conceptual thought, its individual defining characteristics are devoid of being a basis for a conceptually implied object; it’s not a basis for a conceptually implied object.
 I’ll explain this.

 When I think of my dog, there are defining characteristics of what it looks like – size, shape, color, etc. – and so if I can remember what my dog looks like and it’s accurate, it implies that if I lost my dog I can actually find what the dog looks like and I can find the dog.
 That makes sense, doesn’t it?
 If somebody lost their dog, they put a poster up on trees and lampposts with a picture of the dog.
 And the defining characteristics of what that dog looks like implies that there is an actual, real, objective dog somewhere out there that you could make a correspondence with and actually identify it as being the dog.
 It has the same defining characteristics.